jimregan/notes/_drafts/2026-02-08-hungarian-notes.md

   * **odafordulni** – “to turn toward something/someone”
   * **fog + infinitive** – future construction
 * **a legtöbb ember** – repetition for punchline emphasis

-If you want, next time we can also flag **idiomatic punchlines / joke mechanics**, but I’ll only do that if you ask.

 -----